awsdocs/incident-manager-user-guide/doc_source/chat.md

 1. Choose **Save changes**\.

 Use the previous steps to update each SNS topic related to the configure AWS Chatbot client\.

+## Encrypting Amazon SNS topics used by Incident Manager<a name="chat-sns-encrypting"></a>

+You can encrypt Amazon SNS topics used by Incident Manager by using an AWS Key Management Service \(AWS KMS\) Customer Managed Key \(CMK\)\.
+For more information, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

+To configure Incident Manager with the required `kms:GenerateDataKey` and `kms:Decrypt` permissions, see [Enable compatibility between event sources from AWS services and encrypted topics](https://docs.aws.amazon.com/sns/latest/dg/sns-key-management.html#compatibility-with-aws-services) in the *Amazon Simple Notification Service Developer Guide*\.

 ## Interacting through chat<a name="chat-interact"></a>